 Research Projects and Grants

-Our main research interests include analysis of biological data and omics integration using data mining and machine learning as well as the application of deep learning in the analysis of medical imaging.
+Our main research interests include analysis of biological and health data, omics data integration using machine learning, as well as the application of deep learning in the analysis of medical imaging.
 We specialize in developing software for biomedical research databases and e-health data management and analysis.
-We have the most experience in analysing cancer and immune system related data but have dealt with various biological questions over the years.
+We have dealt with various biological questions over the years, including cancer, stem cells, immunology, etc.

 Current Research Grants and Projects